-A lot changed in the world in the 1960s-80s, including the rise of “second-wave feminism,” so how could researchers separate out the contribution of blind auditions to increased female participation?
-As it happens, a brilliant and elegantly designed study published in 2000 by two economists - Claudia Goldin of Harvard and Cecilia Elena Rouse of Princeton - did just this.
+Given other social changes in ensuing decades, how could researchers separate out the contribution of blind auditions to increased female participation?
+The solution came from a brilliant and elegantly designed study published in 2000 by two economists - Claudia Goldin of Harvard and Cecilia Elena Rouse of Princeton.

 Goldin and Rouse looked at confidential data from eight major US orchestras, and concluded:

 The screen increases - by 50 percent - the probability that a woman will be advanced from certain preliminary rounds and increases several fold the likelihood that a women will be selected in the final round.

-The blind auditioning process has its own problems and some critics, and many European orchestras - including the Berlin Philharmonic and London Symphony Orchestra - do not use them.
+The blind auditioning process has its own problems, and many European orchestras - including the Berlin Philharmonic and London Symphony Orchestra - do not use them.
 But this study suggests that it explains part of the differing gender balances across continents.
 One major European orchestra that does use them now is the Vienna Philharmonic, and it started doing so precisely to help redress its legacy of exclusion of women.
-Blind auditions demonstrate how much expectation distorts what we hear: bias made supposedly impartial expert judges think they were hearing women musicians play less well, but the research shows that this was not because of what they were actually hearing.
+Blind auditions demonstrate how much expectation distorts what we hear.
+Bias had made supposedly impartial expert judges think they were hearing women musicians play less well, but the research shows that their judgment was based not on what they heard but on what they believed about gender.

-- Auditioning More Applicants - Fifty percent is, when you think about it, a stunningly large effect.
-But Goldin and Rouse find other influences.
+- Auditioning More Applicants - A fifty percent increase is a stunningly large effect.
+But Goldin and Rouse find other influences adding to it.
 American orchestras started auditioning more musicians for each opening, which gave more women a chance to try out - especially in violin sections, since these typically employ 30-40 players, compared to wind or brass sections that have only a handful of players.
 That means more turnover from violinists leaving or retiring, and thus many more openings for which both genders can apply.

 - Declining Sexism - Also, Goldin and Rouse note a decline in sexist attitudes among those making the final hiring decisions - people who used to say that women’s playing was too “feminine” for, say, the manly-manly music of Beethoven’s heroic works.